fridajakobjanstine/ACM_assignment3/README.md

 simple Bayes | 0.0 |
 weighted Bayes | 1.0 |

-Upon comparing the two models, we see that the weightedBayes is the preferred model.
-The elpd difference between the two models is above 4 and has a relatively small standard error.
-These results speak in favor of using the weightedBayes model over simpleBayes.
+Upon comparing the two models, we see that the weighte dBayes is the preferred model.
+The elpd difference between the two models is above 4 and has a relatively small difference in standard error.
+These results indicate that the expected predictive accuracy is higher for the weighted Bayes model and speak in favor of using the weighted Bayes model over simple Bayes to model the behaviour of the participants in this dataset.